muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

     subscribe to the exact events they want without having to negotiate with the event publishers on what attributes to include.

-  - Schema discovery: a common challenge with event-driven architectures is identifying and versioning event schemas.
+  - **Schema discovery**: a common challenge with event-driven architectures is identifying and versioning event schemas.
 EventBridge deals with this challenge with its schema registry and provides a built-in mechanism for schema discovery.

-  - Archive and replay events: another common requirement for event-driven architectures is to be able to archive the ingested events and replay them later.
+  - **Archive and replay events**: another common requirement for event-driven architectures is to be able to archive the ingested events and replay them later.
 The archive requirement is often part of a larger set of audit or compliance requirements and is therefore a must-have in many systems.